-What is honey?
+What is natural honey?

 Nectar is 80 to 95 percent water and 5 to 20 percent sucrose (table sugar).
 As the bee transports the nectar back to the hive, a protein enzyme in her honey stomach, called invertase, breaks the sucrose down into the two simple sugars, fructose, and glucose.

 Young bees remove water from the sugar solution using two methods.
 They pass the nectar from bee to bee and ‘drink’ the water out of the nectar by absorbing it through their stomach wall.

-When most of the sucrose has been converted to fructose and glucose AND enough water has been dehydrated out of the mixture to bring it approximately 17.8% water content, we have a delicious sticky mixture, called honey!
+When most of the sucrose has been converted to fructose and glucose and enough water has been dehydrated out of the mixture to bring it approximately 17.8% water content, we have a delicious sticky mixture, called honey!